emmilymcdonald/MAT4376-project-2-team-3/AB_DataSet/task_2/01-AB_Testing.md

+#

 Next, we want to switch gears a little bit and change the method we used for our Bayesian AB Test.
-We followed the code from Example 12 provided on the course webpage.
-We will use rbinom to generate our random samples in the next simulation.
+In this next section, we followed the code from Example 12.
+We will use rbinom and rbetabinom to generate our random samples in the simulation.

 [RBINOM/RBETABINOM](https://github.com/EvaGostiuk/MAT4376-project-2-team-3/blob/master/AB_DataSet/task_2/02-rbinom_rbetabinom.md)